bartbutenaers/Node-RED-Tailscale-Tutorial/docs/tailscale_setup.md

    <img src="https://github.com/bartbutenaers/Node-RED-security-basics/assets/14224149/8bcdd254-a80c-4bbf-ad33-cfd255373e5d" width="300">

-6. Optionally: it is even more safe if you have enabled 2-factor authentication on your identity provider account, because then you will have to enter extra a verification code (which you need to generate using the Google Authenticator app on your smartphone).
+6. Optionally: it is even more safe if you have enabled 2-factor authentication on your identity provider account, because then you will have to enter extra a verification code (which you need to generate using the Google Authenticator app on your smartphone) when logging into your security provider.
 7. When logged in at your identity provider, your provider will ask you whether it is ok that Tailscale wants to access your provider account (to read some minimal info like e.g. your email address):

    <img src="https://github.com/bartbutenaers/Node-RED-security-basics/assets/14224149/8bed9d0b-7cd1-4327-bbfc-1ce66410ab02" width="300">